harry-roberts/clock-clock-clone/README.md

   <img src="images/pcb_assembled.png"/>
 </p>

-These PCBs need precise relative placement to allow them to connect with the shunts, and so a 3D-printed jig allows standoffs to hold them in the right place.
+These PCBs need precise relative placement to allow them to connect with the shunts, and so a 3D-printed jig allows standoffs to hold them in the right place (the case is CNCd as described in [Case/Hands](#physical-casehands))

 <p align="center">
   <img src="images/pcb_link.png"/>